JetBrains/jpa-buddy-documentation/spring-data/spring-data.md

 ### Unresolved Reference

-Some developers prefer to declare a call to the method that doesn't exist yet first and only then implement it.
-JPA Buddy will help those developers who adhere to this programming style.
+JPA Buddy can help those developers who prefer to call a method that doesn't exist yet first and only then implement it.
 Just write the desired signature and move to the query or method creation wizard via special actions:

 ![unresolved-reference](img/unresolved-reference.png)